bth-dipt-teaching/.github/profile/README.md

 # Teaching at the Department for Software Engineering (DIPT) at Blekinge Institute of Technology (BTH)

-Welcome to a collection of teaching and teaching-related resources created and compiled by members of the Department of Software Engineering and Blekinge Intitute of Technology (Karlskrona, Sweden).
+Welcome to a collection of teaching and teaching-related resources created and compiled by members of the Department of Software Engineering and Blekinge Institute of Technology (Karlskrona, Sweden).
 See [the official website](https://www.bth.se/eng/about-bth/departments/softwareengineering/) for more information on DIPT and BTH.

 ## 🗃️ Courses